Update February, 2021

 As pools reopen and hydrotherapy resumes, we will be making modifications to service delivery to help keep clients and the community safe.
 Michelle will be social distancing and guiding parents and carers through exercises where possible and at least 50% of all hydrotherapy sessions will be conducted with Michelle on land.

 Update June, 2020

-Michelle has been engaged to be be part of the AusACPDM COVID-19 Task Force which is working with IAACD (International Alliance of Academies of Childhood Disability).
-The goal of the IAACD COVID-19 Task Force is to learn & understand the impact of COVID-19 on service provision, participation, & the overall wellbeing of children & young people with disabilities, & their families.
+Michelle has been engaged to be be part of the AusACPDM COVID-19 Task Force which is working with IAACD (International Alliance of Academies of Childhood Disability) to learn and understand the impact of COVID-19 on service provision, participation and the overall wellbeing of children and young people with disabilities, as well as their families.
 The following link has more information if you are interested in sharing your experiences: http://iaacd.net/iaacd-covid-19-task-force/